 How Much Do Knife Sharpeners Cost?

-The cheapest knife sharpeners in 2020 can cost as little as £5, while some may expect you to pay £50 or more.
+The cheapest knife sharpeners in 2020 can cost very little, while some may expect you to pay more than you’d expect.
 The more you pay, the more features and greater efficiency you can expect.
 However, this doesn’t always follow.

 Should I Think About Size and Shape?

 Yes – if your sharpener is too bulky or too cumbersome, it will be difficult for you to store or to move around.
 Therefore, be sure to look for a model which is lightweight enough to be carried around, and which isn’t going to be awkward storing in any of your cupboards or draws.

 What Does Knife Sharpener ‘Grit’ Mean?

 All quality knife sharpeners are graded in terms of their ‘grit’, or how intensive a sharpener will score down into the metal when honing steel.
 These receive grading of ‘fine’, ‘medium’ and ‘coarse’, with ‘coarse’ taking the most metal off.